 Lecture series on the following topics: principles of drug action, autonomic pharmacology, cardiovascular-renal pharmacology, neuropsychopharmacology, chemotherapy, drugs acting on the endocrine system, over-the-counter drugs, and therapeutic applications.
 3 hours lecture per week, one hour tutorial per week; 3 credit units course weight.

 NOTE: PHAR 010 and PHAR 100 will not be accepted as credits in the nursing program.
-PREREQUISITE OR COREQUISITE IDIS 150 or PHGY 210 or equivalent.
+PREREQUISITE OR COREQUISITE PHGY 214 or equivalent.

 EXCLUSIONS PHAR 340, PHAR 450.